JoernBachem/Job-ads/README.md

 Comment:

-The skills required in this job seem to aimed at data visualisation and extraction.
+The skills required in this job seem to aimed at visualisation and extraction.
 Based on the information given in the course     seems to be a little more advanced. https://de.indeed.com/jobs?q=data+analyst&l=&vjk=e5a8d959f853aa44&advn=6787999234930591 Schwarz: Business anlyst e commerce skills: 1. excel 2. sql 2. microstrategy 3. mendix 4. microsoft power automate

+Hallo

 Comment: